'm Matling~

 I only ranked 10ⁿ-or-so-th in the Excel arena, yet I easily manage n1 types of reports from various industries.
 I use spreadsheets for department management, standardized operating procedures, production control, and risk anticipation.
 Classic templates made by my hand still serve the companies and clients I once worked for.
 I complete the work that would take others a week in a minute, or summon n reports in much the same time.

-The oblivion contrasts to later productivity missionaries, or Quu simply disappeared like thousands of StackExchange counterparts where, in Quu’s words, people constantly ask ‘how to do x in Excel.’
-Fortunately, Quu rescuedly recorded the life of spreadsheet-makers.
+The oblivion contrasts to later productivity missionaries, or Quu simply disappeared like thousands of StackExchange counterparts where people constantly asked ‘how to do x in Excel.’
+Fortunately, Quu rescuedly recorded the life of spreadsheet-makers, in ‘modern society’ under their words.
 One can probably believe from Quu’s vivid narration that such a group of people really existed.

 There are people called table lasses and table lads in modern society, coping with endless spreadsheets and statistics.
 They toil all day long for a discounted outcome.
 Among them are no shortage of technical experts, function guru, and quick mousers, yet they still struggle with creating various reports.